Gabbo01/Zeek-MCP/README.md

 ## Usage

-The repository exposes three main MCP tools and a command-line entry point:
+The repository exposes two main MCP tools and a command-line entry point:

 ### 3. Run the MCP server